calizarr/PyChIP-seq/README.md

 -----------------

 #### QC Steps ####
-  * After mapping reads to genome, check the cross-correlation plot for each bam file with [phantompeakqualtools][phantompeakqualtools]
+  * After mapping reads to genome, check the cross-correlation plot for each bam file with phantompeakqualtools.
   * `Rscript run_spp.R -c=$bamfile -savp -out=$bamfile.spp_out`
   * $bamfile is the path to your bamfile.
   * Run multiple at a time with parallel or a variation of the bash for loop given below in SICER steps.